awslabs/eksdemo/docs/install-karpenter.md

 After that it should show the output of eks-node-viewer like below:
 ![eks node viewer workload changes](/docs/images/eks_node_viewer1.png?raw=true "eks_node_viewer_workload_changes")

 Wait a few moments and then list the EC2 instances in your EKS cluster's VPC using the `eksdemo get ec2-instance` command.
-The `-c` shorthard cluster flag is optional and filters the instance list to your EKS Cluster VPC.
+The `-c` shorthand cluster flag is optional and filters the instance list to your EKS Cluster VPC.

 ```
 » eksdemo get ec2-instance -c <cluster-name>